wiseaidev/rust-data-analysis/README.md

 1. [The Ultimate Ndarray Handbook: Mastering the Art of Scientific Computing with Rust](https://towardsdatascience.com/the-ultimate-ndarray-handbook-mastering-the-art-of-scientific-computing-with-rust-ef5ab767212a): This article is an overview of different Rust’s built-in data structures and a deep dive into the Ndarray library.
 You can open up [this notebook](./2-ndarray-tutorial.ipynb) associated with this article to follow along.

-1. Todo.
+1. [Rust Polars: Unlocking High-Performance Data Analysis — Part 1](https://towardsdatascience.com/rust-polars-unlocking-high-performance-data-analysis-part-1-ce42af370ece).
 This article is part 1 of exploring the Polars library.
 You can open up [this notebook](./3-polars-tutorial-part-1.ipynb) associated with this article to follow along.

-1. Todo.
+1. [Rust Polars: Unlocking High-Performance Data Analysis — Part 2](https://towardsdatascience.com/rust-polars-unlocking-high-performance-data-analysis-part-2-7c58a3cb7a1f).
 This article is part 2 of exploring the Polars library.
 You can open up [this notebook](./4-polars-tutorial-part-2.ipynb) associated with this article to follow along.